Qalanc/Test/README.md

     return str(number)
 ```

-* Create variable to input number and function to print the result in an endless loop :
+* Define variable to input number and print the result in an endless loop :

 ```python
 if __name__ == '__main__':